ephsmith/python-book/.github/ISSUE_TEMPLATE/feedback.md

 - Does this issue title match the page you are providing feedback on?

 - Which category best describes the reason you are providing feedback?

-    - Content needs improvement
+    - [ ] Problem with example code
-    - Problem with example code
+    - [ ] Grammatical or typographical errors
-    - Grammatical or typographical errors
+    - [ ] Other site related or technical issue
-    - Other site related or technical issue
+    - [ ] Something else

 # Describe the issue below this line